Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Smart contracts
 ===============

-.. function:: GetModuleList(BlockHash) -> ?[ModuleHash]
+.. function:: GetModuleList(blockHash) -> ?[ModuleHash]

    Get a list of all smart contract modules that existed when the given block was created.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :returns: A list of hashes of smart contract modules
+   :returns: A list of hashes of smart contract modules.
    :rtype: ``[ModuleHash]`` (see JSON schema below)

    .. collapse:: View JSON schema